angular/components/guides/v15-mdc-migration.md

   </mat-list-item>
   ```

-* The amount of lines is automatically inferred.
-For example, in the snippet above the list item
+* The list automatically infers the number of lines of text content.
+For example, in the snippet
-  will acquire space for two lines.
-With the new API you can now set an explicit number of lines on
+  above, the list item renders space for two lines.
+With the new API, you can set an explicit number
-  the `<mat-list-item>` to activate wrapping.
+  of lines on the `<mat-list-item>` to manually control wrapping.

   ```html
   <mat-list-item lines="3">